 Architect Darling Associates Architects Ltd.

-Material use 70 m³ binderholz CLT BBS XL in visible quality
+Material use 70 m³ binderholz CLT BBS XL in residential visible quality

 The restoration of the historic building was intended to serve the purpose of gaining additional space as well as preserve the original exterior appearance.
 Art Deco-inspired details adorn the newly designed entrance area and can also be found in the reception area and hallways of each floor.
 The impressive roof terrace with greenery and fascinating views of the city offers space for social interaction and represents an essential feel-good factor for the people working there.